 As with regular acne, you need to properly cleanse your skin twice a day, morning and night.
 However, with maskne you can’t use harsh cleansers or it will simply strip your skin of oils and dry it out.
 This will have an opposite effect to the one you’re desiring and unfortunately, it will leave your skin more vulnerable to maskne.

-Try using a gentle cleanser instead, preferably one that is free of oils, fragrances, and sulfates.
-Oils can clog your skin, while fragrances and sulfates are known to irritate and dry out your skin.
+Try using a gentle cleanser instead, preferably one that is free fragrances and sulfates.
+Fragrances and sulfates are known to irritate and dry out your skin.

 If you are already suffering from maskne, try opting for a facial cleanser that contains salicylic acid.
 Salicylic acid is famous for its acne-fighting abilities.
 It unclogs your pores and also exfoliates your skin at the same time, which may help to reduce your risk of further breakouts.